 Is it possible for the dog to stay calm when left with relatives or friends?
 Does it eat and drink?
 Does it rest?
 Does it play?
 Does it communicate?

-This is vital to know in cases when the dog spends some time in a dog hotel or other similar facility witch other dogs during his therapy.
+This is vital to know in cases where the dog spends some time in a dog hotel or any other similar facility with other dogs during his therapy.

-Unstable dogs that suffer from fear of storms, fireworks or similar stimulus often suffer from separation anxiety as well.
-Treatment of the separation anxiety in these dogs is time consuming and it is common for them to never fully recover from this anxiety.
+Unstable dogs that suffer from fear of storms, fireworks or similar stimuli often suffer from separation anxiety as well.
+Treatment of the separation anxiety in these dogs is time consuming, and it is common for them to never fully recover from this anxiety.